What is an office lottery pool?

 How does an office lottery pool benefit an employer?

 Organizing an office lottery pool helps employers create a positive culture in their workplace.
 It also helps them bring colleagues throughout their organization together.
 Office lottery pools naturally create a common interest for participants to dream and talk about.
 This helps create stronger working relationships throughout an entire organization.

 What issues could an office lottery pool create?

 The primary issue to be aware of when organizing an office lottery pool is the potential for conflicts to arise over the division and distribution of winnings.
-If your office lottery pool beats the odds and wins a large amount, disputes may arise between participating members or between the participants and colleagues who did not participate.
+If your office lottery pool beats the odds and wins a large amount, disputes may arise between participating members or between the participants and colleagues who didn’t participate.
 These issues are preventable by establishing clear guidelines in writing for identifying participants and collecting, dividing and distributing winnings among them.

 What do office lottery pools do with small winnings?

 Most office lottery pools agree to use small prize winnings to purchase new lottery tickets for the next drawing.
-If your office lottery pool wants to use small winnings to purchase more tickets instead of dividing minimal prize amounts between participants, it is important to ensure your lottery pool contract defines the limits for classifying a prize as a small winning.
+If your office lottery pool wants to use small winnings to purchase more tickets instead of dividing minimal prize amounts between participants, it’s important to ensure your lottery pool contract defines the limits for classifying a prize as a small winning.